wp-plugins/wp-ecommerce-shop-styling/readme.txt

 All Wordpress and WP Ecommerce mails are converted to HTML mails and formatted with a custom template.
 You can add your company logo, contact details or even some additional informations to all your mails.
 NEW IN 1.3: The mail sender name and address can be defined separately for mails from your store and other wordpress mails.
 NEW IN 1.5: Fixed the link in password reset mail.
+NEW IN 1.6: added an Italian and Hungarian translation

 = Custom wpecommerce email messages =
 Change the content of all your shop mails with your wordpress editor like a page.
 Add values from checkout form or cart content with placeholders.